 If you change the template from EtherCAT Rx to EtherCAT Rx SDO Info, the addressing of the elements of array and record parameters also changes.
 Note this in particular for existing configurations.
 For the templates, various ESI files are created.
 When changing the template, you must create a new ESI file using the wizards in DriveControlSuite and provide it to TwinCAT 3.
-A template change also causes a change to the revision number of the drive controller.
-Therefore, restart the drive controller after changing the template.

-9.10.1 Setting SDO Info service in TwinCAT 3
+10.10.1 Setting SDO Info service in TwinCAT 3